Raimonda Gaetani: Theater

 In 1973, Gaetani designed the costumes for Saturday, Sunday, Monday by Eduardo De Filippo, at The Old Vic, London, directed by Franco Zeffirelli, starring Laurence Olivier and Joan Plowright.
 Again for Zeffirelli, she designed stage sets and costumes for the English production of the comedy Filumena Marturano by De Filippo at the Lyric Theatre in London, and later at the Royal Theater in Copenhagen and National Theater in Oslo.

 From 1974 she started regularly cooperating with Eduardo De Filippo, for whom she designed stage sets and costumes for productions in Rome, Naples and Florence.
 She also designed a number of TV productions of De Filippo, Scarpetta and Pirandello.

 At the National Theatre in London she created stage sets ad costumes for Inner Voices with Ralph Richardson, directed by Mike Ockrent.
 Again for Zeffirelli, at Teatro Greco in Taormina, she designed the costumes for Sei personaggi in cerca d’autore of Pirandello.

 In 1984, Gaetani designed the costumes of Ghosts by Ibsen directed by Kirsten Sørlie at the Rogaland Theater in Norway, followed by Saturday, Sunday, Monday and La grande magia by De Filippo.
 For the National Theater of Bergen, she designed the costumes for the Don Giovanni, directed by Bentein Baardson, and for Bernarda Alba by Lorca.
 In 1999 she created the stage sets and costumes for Il suicida by N. Erdman in Bergamo.

 In 2003 she designed the costumes for Absolutely, Perhaps, a Pirandello play starring Joan Plowright directed by Zeffirelli at the Wyndham Theatre, London, for which she received the nomination for the Laurence Olivier Award for the best costumes of the year.

-She worked with Luca de Filippo, designing various plays by his father, Eduardo de Filippo, and also Molière’s Don Juan.
+She worked with Luca De Filippo, designing various plays by his father, Eduardo De Filippo, and also Molière’s Don Juan.
 La Grande Magia in 2012.
 In 2016 Raimonda designed sets and costumes for Filumena directed by Liliana Cavani for Spoleto Festival.

 Opera

-Gaetani designed sets and costumes for various productions of the opera Pagliacci directed by Zeffirelli, first presented in Leeds in 1984 (Opera North), and then in Rome (Teatro dell'Opera, 1992) and in Washington (Kennedy Center, 1997) starring Placido Domingo.
-A new production of Pagliacci premiered in 2003 at Covent Garden, starring Placido Domingo and Angela Gheorghiu.
+Gaetani designed sets and costumes for various productions of the opera Pagliacci directed by Zeffirelli, first presented in Leeds in 1984 (Opera North), and then in Rome (Teatro dell'Opera, 1992) and in Washington (Kennedy Center, 1997) starring Plácido Domingo.
+A new production of Pagliacci premiered in 2003 at Covent Garden, starring Plácido Domingo and Angela Gheorghiu.
 Following productions were shown in Athens (2005, Herodeion, Athens Festival), Moscow (Kremlin Theater, 2007), Genoa (Teatro Carlo Felice), Verona (Teatro Filarmonico), Los Angeles (LA Opera, 2015), and Muscat (Royal Opera House, 2018).
 Gaetani also designed both sets and costumes for Cavalleria Rusticana (Opera North).
 She created costumes for La Traviata at the Metropolitan Opera House in New York (1998), at the Teatro de la Maestranza of Seville in Spain (1999) and later in Rome (2007) and Messina (Teatro Vittorio Emanuele, 2018), always directed by Zeffirelli.
 Moreover, hers are the costumes for Il Trovatore at Arena di Verona (2001, 2016).